vladak/plug2mqtt/README.md

 ]
 ```

-Opionally, the config can be extended with abitrary dictionary, like so:
+Opionally, the config can be extended with abitrary dictionary (as long as it does not contain reserved keys: `on` or `current_power`), like so:

 ```json
 [